pimlott/rlwrap-jdb/README.md

 - Customized completion, especially of breakpoints.

-You can report bugs and requests as GitHub issues, or send me email.
+Please report bugs and requests as GitHub issues, or send me email.

 Related Work
 ============

-Nobody seems interested in a simple command-line debugger for Java.
+Nobody seems interested in a simple but usable command-line debugger for Java.
 Here is a [Stack Overflow thread][stack] that seeks such a thing, without turning up any options.

 [stack]: http://stackoverflow.com/questions/370072/recomend-a-standalone-java-debugger